SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Experiments

 \subsection{Complexity and Qualitative Results}

-We conducted our experiments on a RHEL 7.9 system equipped with an Intel(R) Xeon(R) Gold 6238R CPU, an NVIDIA Quadro RTX 5000 GPU, and 88GB RAM.
-Table \ref{tab: efficiency} presents a comparison of the computational efficiency of different models, evaluated in terms of hours per epoch on the CIFAR100 and ImageNet-tiny datasets.
-ResNet18 was the most efficient, requiring only 0.45 hours per epoch on CIFAR100 and 6.77 hours per epoch on ImageNet-tiny.
-SleepNet also demonstrated good efficiency, surpassing ViT-B with 0.8 hours per epoch on CIFAR100 and 8.81 hours per epoch on ImageNet-tiny, compared to ViT-B's 1.04 and 10.60 hours, respectively.
-This shows that SleepNet is computationally optimized despite its advanced features.
+Experiments were conducted on a RHEL 7.9 system with an Intel Xeon Gold 6238R CPU, NVIDIA Quadro RTX 5000 GPU, and 88GB RAM.
+Table \ref{tab: efficiency} compares training time per epoch on CIFAR100 and ImageNet-tiny.
+ResNet18 was the fastest, requiring 0.45 and 6.77 hours per epoch, respectively.
+SleepNet was also efficient, outperforming ViT-B with 0.80 vs.\ 1.04 hours on CIFAR100 and 8.81 vs.\ 10.60 hours on ImageNet-tiny, indicating strong computational efficiency.

-Analyzing the FLOPs from Tables \ref{tab: cv model_performance} and \ref{tab: NLP model_performance}, ResNet18 had the lowest complexity with 1.8 billion FLOPs.
-In contrast, DreamNet-4 had 50.5 billion FLOPs, achieving higher accuracy (92.3\% on CIFAR100 and 89.9\% on ImageNet-tiny).
-For NLP tasks, DreamNet-4, with 42.1 billion FLOPs, achieved 94.4\% accuracy on AG News and 92.3\% on IMDB, outperforming models with fewer FLOPs.
-This illustrates the trade-off between computational complexity and performance, highlighting DreamNet's ability to leverage its higher complexity for superior accuracy.
+From Table \ref{tab: cv model_performance}, ResNet18 had the lowest complexity at 1.8B FLOPs, while DreamNet-4 reached 50.5B FLOPs and achieved higher accuracy, with 92.3\% on CIFAR100 and 89.9\% on ImageNet-tiny.
+This reflects the trade-off between complexity and performance.
+Overall, SleepNet and DreamNet provide a good balance between efficiency and accuracy.
+While DreamNet is more computationally demanding, it delivers clear performance gains, showing that its added architectural complexity is effective for computer vision tasks.

-Overall, SleepNet and DreamNet effectively balance computational efficiency and performance.
-DreamNet, although more complex, provides notable accuracy improvements, making it suitable for tasks where performance is critical.
-The integration of sleep and dream blocks in both models demonstrates that added complexity translates into significant performance gains across computer vision and natural language processing tasks.